eqNj/eqN-PD2-Filter/README.md

 Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.
 (Relaxed Filter)

 Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed favoring exceptional/elite items), as well as any elite class items that could be used for runewords.
+(All Filters)

 Descriptions have been added to almost every quest item and/or utility item in the game.
 These descriptions are either lore tidbits or famous quotes throughout history befitting the items.
+(All Filters)

 Read the "Changelog" further below for more details on the filter's features.
 (Relative to the above, using the Relaxed filter as the assumed baseline.)